-To promote the safety and quality of home canned products, all exhibits must meet the following criteria: All products must be processed after August 15, 2021, using the appropriate safe method of water bath or pressure canning, packed in standard canning jars with rust-free, two-piece lids and meet USDA headspace recommendations.
+To promote the safety and quality of home canned products, all exhibits must meet the following criteria: All products must be processed after August 12, 2023, using the appropriate safe method of water bath or pressure canning, packed in standard canning jars with rust-free, two-piece lids and meet USDA headspace recommendations.
 Lyon County's elevation is 1,150 ft. above sea level.
 Please follow the guidelines below for jar size and headspace.
 Elevation must be taken into account during processing time and must be noted in the recipe.
 Recipes used must be from certified food safety sources and cited.
+Follow guidelines in K-State Research and Extension Food Preservation publications or USDA's Complete Guide to Home Canning: or So Easy to Preserve, 6th Edition, Cooperative Extension Service The University of Georgia; or Ball Blue Book of Preserving (2015 or later).
+Open kettle canning and oven canning will be disqualified.
+Pickles and sweet spreads must be processed using the water bath process.
+Low acid products must be pressure processed properly for the altitude of residence.
+Refer to following K-State Research and Extension publications for more information: 4H712 Food Safety Recommendations for Food Preservation Exhibits, MF3170 "10 Tips for Safe Home-Canned Food", MF3171 "Sassy Safe Salsa at Home and MF3172 "What's Your Elevation."
+Homemade recipes or other untested recipes will be disqualified for safety reasons.
 Jars other than standard canning jars and products that were not heat processed will not be accepted.
+No alcohol is allowed in any recipe.

-CLASS B - FRUIT (pints or quarts, 1⁄2" headspace) Recipes are required.
-Product ID Number 20 Apples
+CLASS B - FRUIT (pints or quarts, 1⁄2" headspace)

+Recipes are required.

+- Apples 20

 - 21 Applesauce

 - 22 Berries

-- 23 Cherries
+- 23 Cherries Peaches

-- 24 Peaches

-- 25 Pears
+- 24 25

-- 26 Tomatoes
+- Pears 26 Tomatoes

 - 27 Juices (Fruit, Vegetable)

 - 28 Miscellaneous (none of the above)

 - 29 Junior Division - 18 & under